 Who this hotel works for and who should look elsewhere

 The Sukhothai Bangkok works for travelers who have already done Bangkok and know what they want from it.
-If this is your fourth or fifth visit and you have stayed at the large riverside properties before, the trade of river view for garden silence is a genuinely different experience that holds up on its own terms.
+If this is your fourth or fifth visit and you have stayed at the large riverside properties before, the trade of river view for garden quiet is a genuinely different experience that holds up on its own terms.

 It works for business travelers based in the Sathorn-Silom corridor.
-The address is more useful than Charoen Krung or Sukhumvit for anyone whose meetings are in the financial district.
+The address is more useful than Charoen Krung or Sukhumvit for anyone whose meetings sit in the financial district.
 The Colonnade handles early breakfasts efficiently.
 The quiet rooms support actual sleep.

-One limitation deserves direct mention: the property has no rooftop bar, no infinity pool over a skyline, and no Instagram architecture in the lobby.
+One limitation deserves direct mention.
+The property has no rooftop bar, no infinity pool over a skyline, and no Instagram architecture in the lobby.
 If spectacle is part of what you are buying, this hotel does not sell it.
 The visual language here is restrained and horizontal rather than vertical and dramatic.

 Where to stay at The Sukhothai Bangkok